 |SEC||United States Securities and Exchange Commission|

-2. An argument for protection to partially correct an existing distortion in the economy when the first-best policy for that purpose is not available.
+2. An argument for protection to partially offset an existing distortion when the first-best policy for that purpose is unavailable.
 For example, if domestic production generates a positive externality and a production subsidy to internalize it is not available, then a tariff may be second-best optimal.

 |Second theorem of welfare economics||The proposition of welfare economics that any Pareto optimal allocation can be attained by a competitive general equilibrium.|

 |Second world||See third world.|